chengafni/praat/README.md

 ## 2) Formant transitions
 * Download: plugin_formantTrans.zip.
 * Calculates start and end values of F1, F2, F3 in a selected sound fragment.
-* The plugin adds the command *Formant transitions* at the end of the *Formant* menu of the Sound and TextGrid editors.
+* The plugin adds the command *Formant transitions* at the end of the *Formants* menu of the Sound and TextGrid editors.

 ## 3) High-to-Low spectral band energies
 * Download: plugin_HL.zip.